GaGandour/dotfiles/README.md

 This repository contains my dotfiles.
 I use [GNU Stow](https://www.gnu.org/software/stow/) to manage them.
 This video on [YouTube](https://www.youtube.com/watch?v=y6XCebnB9gs) from _Dreams of Autonomy_ explains how to use Stow to manage dotfiles.

+To install everything that is from homebrew at once, run `./install_brew_packages.sh`

 ## Requirements

+### Homebrew
+I use [Homebrew](https://brew.sh/) as my main package manager.
+The website has info on how to download it.

 ### Zsh
 I use Zsh as my shell.